UserProjekt/DaVinci_Script_Proxy_Generator/README.md

 # DaVinci_Script_Proxy_generator

 This script, written in Python for DaVinci Resolve, automates the process of importing video footage and generating proxies.
-It categorizes the footage based on the video aspect ratio and subsequently transcodes it to an approximate resolution of 1920x1080 using Render Presets.
-This script employs a custom preset titled 'FHD_h.265_420_8bit_5Mbps'.
+It categorizes the footage based on the video aspect ratio, then transcodes it to an approximate resolution of 1920x1080 using a custom DaVinci Resolve render preset titled 'FHD_h.265_420_8bit_5Mbps'.

 This preset corresponds to Full High Definition (FHD) video with H.265 encoding, 4:2:0 chroma subsampling, 8-bit color depth, and a bitrate of 5Mbps.
 These settings are optimized for hardware decoding and systems with low I/O performance, resulting in decreased storage space.